Timelines & Procedures

 Parents, teachers and/or students can refer candidates for gifted identification consideration.
-Please contact the GT Representative in your building for a nomination form to begin the process
+Please contact the GT Representative in your building for a referral form to begin the process

 The purpose of the Identification process is to identify students who match Colorado’s definition of gifted/talented.

-For support with portability requests, please contact Consuelo (Connie) Moreno at email@example.com
+For support with portability requests, please contact Connie Moreno at email@example.com

 If your student was identified in another state, please provide gifted education records to our office for review.
 It is our sincere hope to make the transfer of identification as streamlined as possible for families and educators.